Skip to main content

 Error Message Translation

-Error messages can be automatically translated to the language of your choice.
+The API error message response can be automatically translated to the language of your choice.
 This is useful if you want to display the error directly to your user in their preferred language.
+See here if you want to choose the language of the social linking page.
+In the header include:

 "Translate-Error-Message": "Language_Code"

 Where the Language_Code is one of the available language codes.
+For example, the following will translate the error to French.

 "Translate-Error-Message": "fr" // Translate to French